tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 Most existing Byzantine fault tolerant systems, even those called 'robust' assume some variation of *weak synchrony*, where messages are guaranteed to be delivered after a certain bound △T, but △T may be time-varying or unknown to the protocol designer.

 However, the liveness properties of weakly synchronous protocols can fail completely when the expected timing assumptions are violated (e.g., due to a malicious network adversary).
+In general, liveness refers to a set of properties of concurrent systems, that require a system to make progress despite the fact that its concurrently executing components may have to "take turns" in critical sections, parts of the program that cannot be simultaneously run by multiple components.[[47]]

 Even when the weak synchrony assumptions are satisfied in practice, weakly synchronous protocols degrade significantly in throughput when the underlying network is unpredictable.
 Unfortunately, weakly asynchronous protocols require timeout parameters that are difficult to tune, especially in cryptocurrency application settings; and when the chosen timeout values are either too long to too short, throughput can be hampered.